 Current research studies indicate that bullying includes a wide variety of behavior.
 All bullying behavior, however, involves a person or a group repeatedly trying to harm someone who is perceived to be weaker or more vulnerable.
-Bullying behavior can involve direct attacks, such as hitting, threatening or intimidating, maliciously teasing or taunting, name-calling, making sexual remarks, and stealing or damaging belongings, or more subtle, indirect attacks such as spreading rumors or encouraging others to reject or exclude someone.2 bully, a target of bullying, or both.3 In a recent national survey of students in grades 6 to 10, 13 percent reported bullying others, 11 percent reported being the target of bullies, and another 6 percent said they bullied others and were bullied themselves.
+Bullying behavior can involve direct attacks, such as hitting, threatening or intimidating, maliciously teasing or taunting, name-calling, making sexual remarks, and stealing or damaging belongings, or more subtle, indirect attacks such as spreading rumors or encouraging others to reject or exclude someone.

+An article in the Journal of the American Medical Association states that almost 30 percent of teens in the United States (over 5.7 million) are estimated to be involved in bullying as either a bully, a target of bullying, or both.
+In a recent national survey of students in grades 6 to 10, 13 percent reported bullying others, 11 percent reported being the target of bullies, and another 6 percent said they bullied others and were bullied themselves.
 Limited available data suggest that bullying is much more common among younger teens than older teens.
-As teens grow older, they are less likely to bully others and to be the targets of bullies.4
+As teens grow older, they are less likely to bully others and to be the targets of bullies.